tiedurden/Online-research-tool/README.md

 # Setup
 0) You need to have python 3 installed

-2) Install the package manager for Python
+2) Install the package manager for Python <br>
   $ python get-pip.py
 (Windows is different: https://pip.pypa.io/en/stable/installation/)

-3) Create a virtual environment for this script
+3) Create a virtual environment for this script <br>
   $ python3 -m venv <nameofvenv>

-4) Activate virtual environment
+4) Activate virtual environment <br>
   $ source <nameofvenv>/bin/activate

-5) Install the required packages for this script(just in the venv, not globally)
+5) Install the required packages for this script(just in the venv, not globally) <br>
   $ pip install -r requirements.txt

-6) Add path to your browser in row 9 of script driver = webdriver.Chrome('path/to/browser')
+6) Add path to your browser in row 9 of script <br> driver = webdriver.Chrome('path/to/browser')

-if you want to use Chromium you can choose the location for the chromedriver Downloadlink for Chromium 'chromedriver' https://chromedriver.chromium.org/downloads
+if you want to use Chromium you can choose the location for the chromedriver<br> Downloadlink for Chromium 'chromedriver': <br> https://chromedriver.chromium.org/downloads

 # Runscript